 Reading is highly valued at St. Patrick’s as it underpins all learning.
 We endeavour to ensure that all our pupils see themselves as readers and as a result are able to access the whole of the curriculum.
 We aim to embed a love of reading for pleasure as well as for information, helping to ensure that our pupils not only reach the expected standard of reading within each year group but also leave our school as lifelong readers.

 We engage with parents, our local community and other agencies on a regular basis and we believe that our parents/carers understand their responsibility to educate children in partnership with our school.
 Meetings, briefings, open lessons, workshops, assemblies, Pupil Progress Meetings (child / teacher / parent) and written reports all keep parents up to date with how well their children are doing.
-From Reception through to Year 6 opportunities are taken to enrich the curriculum through:
+From F1 through to Year 6 opportunities are taken to enrich the curriculum through:

 - Visitors to the school, including authors, actors, musicians;